 This was the first exhibition in the UK to focus on the role of architecture in Italian Renaissance painting of the 14th, 15th and 16th centuries.
 Architecture within paintings has often been treated as a passive background or as subordinate to the figures.
 This exhibition demonstrated how, on the contrary, architecture underpinned many paintings, and was used to design the whole picture from the very start.
 It aimed to increase visitors' appreciation and understanding of some of the most beautiful and architectonic paintings by Italian masters such as Duccio, Botticelli, Crivelli and their contemporaries.
 Visitors were encouraged to look in new ways at buildings depicted in paintings, and to investigate how artists invented imagined spaces that transcended the reality of bricks, mortar and marble.

-The exhibition was made possible by an AHRC grant, which also funded the production of the award-winning online catalogue that accompanied the exhibition, as well as five filmed interviews with contemporary cultural figures, which address the interaction between painting and architecture:
+Building the Picture was a free exhibition and attracted 180,892 visitors (see the National Gallery's annual review for 2014-15, p.67.)
+The exhibition was made possible by an AHRC-funded fellowship awarded to Professor Lillie in 2013, which also funded the production of the award-winning online catalogue that accompanied the exhibition, as well as five filmed interviews with contemporary cultural figures.
+These interviews address the interaction between painting and architecture:

 - Architect Peter Zumthor: Real and Imagined Buildings

 - Film historian John David Rhodes: Entering the Picture

 - Video-game cinematic director Peter Gornstein: Virtual Environments